Rustin170506/tidb-analyze.slide/slides.md

 <!--
 Thanks for joining me today.
 I'm Rustin, today I'm gonna talk about TiDB Analyze Feature.
-TiDB Analyze is a feature that collects statistics for the optimizer to generate better query plans.
+It's a feature that collects statistics for the optimizer to generate better query plans based on the cost model.
-All my examples and algorithms are based on TiDB v8.1.0.
+All my examples and algorithms are based on TiDB v8.1.
-If you want to take a look at the source code, you need to make sure you are on the v8.1.0 tag.
+If you want to take a look at the source code, you need to make sure you are on the v8.1 tag.
 Alright, let's get started.
 -->